AHR2HL/PCAP/_sources/PCAPPowerTopics/powerTopics-FileIO.rst

 ::

    Captured output:
+     'This is captured\n'
-   'This is captured\nSo is this\n'
+     'So is this\n'
+     'Line 3 here\n'

-   💡 Use cases for stream redirection:
+   💡 Use cases for output capture:
      • Testing functions that print
      • Capturing program output
      • Logging to strings